-1 SIXTH CAUSE OF ACTION 2 FAILURE TO REIMBURSE EMPLOYEES FOR REQUIRES EXPENSES 3 (Cal.
+SIXTH CAUSE OF ACTION

+FAILURE TO REIMBURSE EMPLOYEES FOR REQUIRES EXPENSES

+(Cal.
 Lab.
-Code §§ 2802) 4 (Alleged by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS and against all 5 Defendants) 6 94.
-7 PLAINTIFF, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of 8 this Complaint.
-95. Cal.
+Code §§ 2802)

+(Alleged by PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS and against all DEFENDANT)

+- 99. PLAINTIFFS, and the other members of the CALIFORNIA LABOR SUB-CLASS, reallege and incorporate by this reference, as though fully set forth herein, the prior paragraphs of this Complaint. - 100.
+Cal.
 Lab.
-Code § 2802 provides, in relevant part, that: 10 11 An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his 12 or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, 13 believed them to be unlawful.
-14 96.
-At all relevant times herein, DEFENDANTS violated Cal.
+Code § 2802 provides, in relevant part, that:

+An employer shall indemnify his or her employee for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties, or of his or her obedience to the directions of the employer, even though unlawful, unless the employee, at the time of obeying the directions, believed them to be unlawful.

+101. At all relevant times herein, DEFENDANT violated Cal.
 Lab.
-Code § 2802, by 15 failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS 16 members for required expenses incurred in the discharge of their job duties for DEFENDANT's 17 benefit.
-DEFENDANTS failed to reimburse PLAINTIFF and the CALIFORNIA LABOR SUB-18 CLASS members for expenses which included, but were not limited to, costs related to using their 19 personal cellular phones all on behalf of and for the benefit of DEFENDANTS.
-Specifically, 20 PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to use 21 their personal cell phones to respond to work related issues.
-DEFENDANTS' uniform policy, 22 practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA LABOR SUB-23 CLASS members for expenses resulting from using their personal cellular phones for 24 DEFENDANTS within the course and scope of their employment for DEFENDANTS.
-These 25 expenses were necessary to complete their principal job duties.
-DEFENDANTS is estopped by 26 DEFENDANTS' conduct to assert any waiver of this expectation.
-Although these expenses were 27 necessary expenses incurred by PLAINTIFF and the CALIFORNIA LABOR SUB-CLASS 28 members, DEFENDANTS failed to indemnify and reimburse PLAINTIFF and the
+Code § 2802, by failing to indemnify and reimburse PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
+DEFENDANT failed to reimburse PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS members for expenses which included, but were not limited to, costs related to using their personal cellular phones and personal vehicles all on behalf of and for the benefit of DEFENDANT.
+Specifically, PLAINTIFFS and other CALIFORNIA CLASS Members were required by DEFENDANT to use their personal cell phones to respond to work related issues and use their personal vehicles to travel to and from work sites.
+DEFENDANT'S uniform policy, practice and procedure was to not reimburse PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS members for expenses resulting from using their personal cellular phones and personal vehicles for DEFENDANT within the course and scope of their employment for DEFENDANT.
+These expenses were necessary to complete their principal job duties.
+DEFENDANT is estopped by DEFENDANT'S conduct to assert any waiver of this expectation.
+Although these expenses were necessary expenses incurred by PLAINTIFFS and the CALIFORNIA LABOR SUB-CLASS members, DEFENDANT failed to indemnify and reimburse PLAINTIFFS and the